-Welcome to EnglishClub ESL Jokes, where you'll find lots of funny jokes for all levels.
+Welcome to EnglishClub ESL Jokes, where you'll find lots of funny jokes for all levels of ESL learners.
 Jokes are an essential part of the English language and culture.
 If you really want to understand English, it will help if you're able to understand the jokes that people tell in English!
 Check out the jokes on these pages and see if you understand them.
 Try telling a joke you like to your friends.
 It's a good way to practise your English.

 Puns are a popular form of "play on words" and schoolchildren of all languages enjoy them.
 See if you can understand these puns in English.

 Riddles are tricky questions.
 You have to think hard to answer them.

 to joke (verb): to make jokes; to be not serious

 PHRASES: to tell a joke: to tell someone a funny story; to be no joke: to be a difficult or serious matter; to be beyond a joke: to be worrying

 Use these jokes to improve your English.
 They are written in correct British English with no crude words but are more suitable for adults than children.
 I hope you enjoy yourself while you learn!

 A laugh a day keeps the doctor away!
 Saying